Playtest: Video games

-In the video game industry, playtesting refers specifically to the process of exposing a game in development (or some specific parts of it) to its intended audience, to identify potential design flaws and gather feedback.
+In the video game industry, playtesting refers specifically to the process of exposing a game in development (or some specific parts of it) to its intended audience in order to identify potential design flaws and gather feedback.
 Playtests are also used to help ensure that a product will be commercially viable upon release, by providing a way for consumers to play the game and provide their opinions.
 Playtesting should not be confused with quality assurance (QA) testing, in which professional testers look for and report specific software bugs to be fixed by the development team.

 The first user research employee in the video game industry was Carol Kantor, who was employed by Atari, Inc. in 1976.
 Prior to this, the company had evaluated their games primarily via coin-collection data, however playtesting became a core method by which Atari evaluated the commercial viability of new games.

 The Boston Globe described playtesting as "what everyone says is the least favorite part of the game-building operation".
 Steve Meretzky of Infocom said that "the first part of debugging is exciting; it's the first feedback.
 Somebody is actually playing your game.
 But by the end, you get sick of the little problems.
 You have spent three months inventing the game, and now you have to spend just as much time cleaning it up".
 The requirements for a person to be considered for participation in a playtest vary.
 Some playtests are open to anyone willing to volunteer, while others specifically target professional gamers and journalists.
 Some playtests also try to evaluate the game's appeal to players with different levels of experience by selecting players with varying exposure to the game's genre.

 An example of a video game that made extensive use of open playtesting is Minecraft, which was made available for purchase in its pre-alpha stages.
 This both helped to financially support the game and provide feedback and bug testing during its early stages.
 Playtesting began even before the game features included multiplayer or the ability to save games.
 Mojang continues to make use of playtesting with Minecraft through weekly development releases, allowing players to experiment with unfinished additions to the game and provide feedback on them.